 All infrastructure costs required to construct the realignment of Township Road 250 will be provided by the County, and the road improvement project is expected to be completed during the 2025 calendar year.
-The County has requested the developer consent to register a \pm 3 ha (\pm 7.41 ac) Road Plan to facilitate the acquisition of the required road right-of-way necessary to support the realignment project.
+The County has requested the developer consent to register a \pm 3.17 ha (\pm 7.84 ac) Road Plan to facilitate the acquisition of the required road right-of-way necessary to support the realignment project.
 All costs associated with the preparation of the road plan and registration costs will be borne by the County, however, the land area required will be provided by the developer to the County subject to an Agreement.
 It is acknowledged that, at the subdivision stage, the area included within this road plan will not be subject to any applicable off-site levies and will be exempted from the 10% municipal reserve (MR) calculation.

-- Policy 3.3.2.1 The realignment of Township Road 250 shall be accommodated within the Plan area as generally illustrated on Figure 8: Transportation. - Policy 3.3.2.2 The owner shall consent to the County's registration of a Road Plan anticipated to except \pm 3.17 ha (\pm 7.41 ac) from the Plan area's current Certificate of Title. - Policy 3.3.2.3 All costs associated with the registration of the Road Plan will be provided by the County. - Policy 3.3.2.4 The owner consents to providing the ± 3.17 ha (± 7.84 ac) Road ROW area at no cost to the County. - Policy 3.3.2.5 The County acknowledges that any off-site levies and outstanding municipal reserve (MR) requirements associated with the \pm 3.17 ha (\pm 7.84 ac) Road ROW dedication shall be waived at the subdivision stage.
+- Policy 3.3.2.1 The realignment of Township Road 250 shall be accommodated within the Plan area as generally illustrated on Figure 8: Transportation. - Policy 3.3.2.2 The owner shall consent to the County's registration of a Road Plan anticipated to except \pm 3.17 ha (\pm 7.41 ac) from the Plan area's current Certificate of Title. - Policy 3.3.2.3 All costs associated with the registration of the Road Plan will be provided by the County. - Policy 3.3.2.4 The owner consents to providing the \pm 3.17 ha (\pm 7.84 ac) Road ROW area at no cost to the County. - Policy 3.3.2.5 It is acknowledged that outstanding off-site levies and Municipal Reserve (MR) requirements associated with the \pm 3.17 ha (\pm 7.84 ac) Road ROW dedication will be waived by Counicl at the subdivision stage subject to the terms of the real estate agreement between the County and the owner.